johnnynunez/Xiaomi-Mi-Air/README.md

 **IMPORTANT:**
 * It is really important on OpenCore, that the laptop have unlocked CFG Lock.
 It is important to CPU, sleep/wake and better behavior like native macOS.
 It is very easy on the most laptops because the BIOS has option in menu.
 But on Xiaomi Laptops, it is very simple with some steps on Windows.
 Maybe, make a video about it.

+# Bios Modification

 ### Tutorial to modify BIOS
-* I would make to do a script or others methos but It is like OpenCore method.
+* I would like make a script or others methos but this tutorial is like OpenCore method.
 * Soon I upload a csv with all xiaomi laptops that I have on the github with hexadecimal variables to unlock CFG Lock, MC Lock, SpeedShift and more.

 ## First of all, I am not responsible for what can happen to your laptop